A Taste of Tippecanoe

-A Taste of Tippecanoe is a one-day summer festival held in downtown Lafayette, Indiana on the third Saturday in June.
+Taste of Tippecanoe is a one-day summer festival held in downtown Lafayette, Indiana on the third Saturday in June.
 The festival, which generally draws around 40,000 people, focuses on providing visitors a wide selection of foods from community restaurants, plus live musical entertainment.
-It is operated by the Tippecanoe Arts Federation and is the organization's primary fundraiser.
+It is operated by The Arts Federation (formerly Tippecanoe Arts Federation) and is the organization's primary fundraiser.
 It was founded by Lafayette citizen Steve Klink.